The Bullet That Missed: Plot

 The Thursday Murder Club reopens the cold case of a journalist who died while exposing a multimillion-dollar fraud scheme.
 Their search intertwines with Elizabeth’s secret past, threatening the safety of her friends at Coopers Chase.

 Reception

-The book debuted at No. 3 on The New York Times Best Seller list and was the UK's bestselling hardcover book of 2022, according to The Sunday Times.
+The book debuted at number three on The New York Times Best Seller list and was the UK's bestselling hardcover book of 2022, according to The Sunday Times.

 Reviewers commenting on Osman's funny and heartwarming writing.